 In DBS, specialists surgically implant stimulating electrodes in the brain to send electrical currents to targeted areas.

 In the new study, Dr. Eddie Chang and his colleagues used DBS in 25 people who had symptoms of depression.
-They report their findings in the journal Current Biology.
+They report their

 Dr. Chang is also a professor of neurosurgery at the University of California San Francisco (UCSF).